canonical/ubuntu-security-documentation/docs/security-features/platform-protections/cpu.rst

 often dependent on other settings, so ensure that ``Intel Virtualization Technology (VT-x)`` and ``Total Memory Encryption (TME)`` are also enabled.

+Because TDX is a new technology, enabling it is a complex task generally intended for developers and testers on specialized hardware.
+Full support requires specific versions of the Linux kernel, ``qemu``, and ``libvirt`` that are not yet available in the standard Ubuntu 24.04 LTS repositories.
-Because TDX support is still evolving in the Linux ecosystem, using it on Ubuntu requires up-to-date qemu-kvm and libvirt packages.
-As with `SEV <sev_>`_, a virtual machine must be specifically configured at launch to operate as a protected Trust Domain.
+This functionality is being actively developed and is targeted for inclusion in future Ubuntu releases.
+For the latest information on TDX availability and configuration, refer to official announcements from Canonical and the Ubuntu Server team.
+As with `SEV <sev_>`_, once supported, a virtual machine must be specifically configured at launch to operate as a protected Trust Domain.

 More information about TDX can be viewed `here <https://www.intel.com/content/www/us/en/developer/tools/trust-domain-extensions/overview.html>`_.